 SMART COMMUNITIES CHALLENGE

 One of only four cities selected statewide, the City of Woodstock application was chosen by the Atlanta Regional Commission and Georgia Tech for the Smart Communities Challenge.
 The team was recognized at a special event on June 18, 2019, in Macon.
 The funds will be used to complete the Smart Woodstock Strategy and Smart Corridor Study, in partnership with Pond & Company and Modern Mobility Partners.
 The Smart Corridor Study will analyze the challenges and opportunities with the Main Street and Towne Lake Parkway intersection, exploring technological solutions to increase efficiencies and enhance traffic flow through this critical corridor.
-The results of this project are expected later this year.

 CERTIFIED GREEN COMMUNITY